 - 0% BIK tax rates for company vehicles.

 - London Congestion Charge :

-- Ultra-low emission vehicles are exempt from the London congestion charge.
+- Zero-emissions vehicles are eligible for a discount on the London congestion charge.

 Support from Brighton & Hove Council:

 - Although there are no specific discounts encouraging zero-emissions vehicles in the city, Brighton & Hove Council do offer a 50% reduction in the price of Resident Parking Permits for vehicles with emissions lower than 110g/km, which of course electric vehicles are eligible for.